Ravnur-Inc/ams-api-replacement-demo-app/README.md

 ## Migration of existing AMS assets to RMS

 TBD: Instructions will be added together with RMS deploymnet instructions.
-Though automatic migration feature is still in development.
+You can find some answers to your question about migration in Roadmap and QnA chapters.

 ## Demo app for Ravnur Media Services API